gmhs2/test/manual.md

 #####3.2.3 Update/edit profile
 You can modify or update any personal details at any time once you have registered for an account.

-1. Click profile on the navigation at the top of the page
+1. Click profile on the navigation bar at the top of the page
 2. Fill in or modify details shown on the page
 3. Click update